-Scene Heatmaps: View user position data back over your scene(s).
+Scene Heatmaps: View user position and gaze data back over your scene(s).

 Available for All Tiers

-Heatmaps allow you to visualize virtual world position events directly over each scene.
+Heatmaps allow you to visualize virtual world position and FOV events directly over each scene.
 This analysis tool allows you to quickly identify where in the scene most of your users spend time and areas that get overlooked or undiscovered.
-This type of analysis is often utilized by level designers to validate or invalidate design decisions based on player path and duration.
+This type of analysis is often utilized by level designers to validate or invalidate design decisions based on player path, field of view, and duration.
 You can view this data in the aggregate, or as a time-lapse based on the average session length.

 1a.
 Getting Started - Exporting Scene(s) from Unity